songololo/aiovectortiler/docs/install.md

 ## Compatibility and Requirements

-aiovectortiler uses Python 3.5's new asyncio module to provide asynchronous handling of HTTP requests and database communication.
+aiovectortiler uses Python 3.5's asyncio module to provide asynchronous handling of HTTP requests and database communication.
-Python 3.5 is therefore an absolute requirement.
+Python 3.5 is therefore required.

 You'll also need access to a running PostGIS database which hosts your data.